Tech Update: Timber Doors and Window Frames

 Where timber windows and doors, in particular softwood units, are proposed for use within a new build or conversion project; the frames must be robustly constructed and protected to ensure they perform to meet the minimum Warranty requirements for durability and weather resistance of at least 15 years.

-From 1st July 2013; the Construction Products Regulation (CPR) makes it compulsory for all construction products in the EU which fall under the scope of a harmonized standard to carry a CE mark.
-In this case, the applicable harmonized standard is BS EN 14351-1:2006 + A1: 2010
+From 1st July 2013; the Construction Products Regulation (CPR) makes it compulsory for all construction products in the EU which fall under the scope of a harmonised standard to carry a CE mark.
+In this case, the applicable harmonised standard is BS EN 14351-1:2006 + A1: 2010